4 cards for $30 or 7 cards for $50

 The Textured Tarot by Lisa McLoughlin

 I adopted this deck because I am a watercolor painter and a mixed media and fiber artist.
 This deck is beautifully illustrated by an English artist.
-It is my most recent acquisition; we are still getting to know each other.
-However, I already know this deck has an affinity for creative work, generosity of spirit, and emphasizing the exquisite beauty of everyday life, through a lens of radiant compassion.
+This deck has an affinity for creative work, generosity of spirit, and emphasizing the exquisite beauty of everyday life, through a lens of radiant compassion.
 The energy of the Textured Tarot feels like spending time rambling in the woods, with no agenda, and/or lying on a warm-sand wild beach, watching ghost crabs side-wind about, and listening to the sound of crash-foam-bird-wind.
-It is a gentle deck, and I look forward to collaborating with it on behalf of my community.
+It is a gentle deck, with much complexity.

 The Illustrated Herbiary by Maia Toll